vruusmann/openscoring.io/_posts/2022-04-12-onehot_encoding_sklearn_xgboost_pipeline.md

 The standard XGBoost-via-Python software stack stands as follows:

 1. [XGBoost API](https://xgboost.readthedocs.io/en/stable/dev/files.html).
 The core library, plus device-specific (CPU, GPU) acceleration libraries.
 Defines C++ language data structures and algorithms.
 2. [Python Learning API](https://xgboost.readthedocs.io/en/stable/python/python_api.html#module-xgboost.training).
 Python language wrappers for the XGBoost API.
-Data conversion and transfer from Python environment to C++ environment.
+Data conversion and transfer from the Python environment to the C++ environment.
 3. [Scikit-Learn API](https://xgboost.readthedocs.io/en/stable/python/python_api.html#module-xgboost.sklearn).
 Scikit-Learn compatible Python language wrappers for the Python Learning API.
 Embedding XGBoost estimators into Scikit-Learn workflows.

 XGBoost C++ algorithms operate with a specialized `xgboost::DMatrix` data structure only.

-In Python environment, the training data exists in Python-specifc data structures such as Pandas' data frames or Numpy arrays.
+In the Python environment, the training data exists in Python-specifc data structures such as Pandas' data frames or Numpy arrays.
 When the Python Learning API layer passes data to the XGBoost API layer, then Python data structures get left behind into the Python environment, and a new and detached `xgboost::DMatrix` object is created in the C++ environment.

 Typical data flow: